Source of Income Protections

 Source of income protections refer to municipal or state laws that protect residents from housing discrimination based on their source of lawful income.
-July 11, 2022, Charlotte passed an ordinance prohibiting discrimination against households based on their lawful source of income.
-The ordinance applies to housing developments that receive city-provided financing or subsidy.
-Mecklenburg County passed a similar ordinance on September 18, 2022.
+July 11, 2022, Charlotte passed a policy prohibiting discrimination against households based on their lawful source of income.
+The policy applies to housing developments that receive city-provided financing or subsidy.
+Mecklenburg County passed a similar policy on September 18, 2022.

 Developments accepting city subsidy after August 22, 2022, must comply with the policy.